Zhaiyk River’s water level remains critical in Atyrau

 The Operational Headquarters for Emergency Situations of the Atyrau region has provided a summary of the current level of the Zhaiyk (Ural) River in the area, Kazinform News Agency reports.

-The water level in the Inderbor village has decreased by 3 cm, reaching 879 cm, while the critical level is 845 cm.
+The water level in Inderbor village has decreased by 3 cm, reaching 869 cm, while the critical level is 845 cm.

-The Makhambet district exhibited a one-centimeter decrease in water level, reaching 988 cm, while the critical level is 850 cm.
+Makhambet district exhibited a one-centimeter decrease in water level, reaching 986 cm, while the critical level is 850 cm.

-The water level in the Zhanatalap village is 423 cm, while the critical level remained at 500 cm.
+The water level in Zhanatalap village is 421 cm, while the critical level remained at 500 cm.

-The water level in the Erkinkala district has descended by 1 cm, reaching 383 cm.
+The water level in Erkinkala district has descended by 1 cm, reaching 379 cm.
 The critical level, however, remains at 450 cm.

 It is worth recalling that the floods hit several regions of Kazakhstan in late March, and on April 10, the state of emergency was declared in 10 of the 17 regions of the country: Abai, Akmola, Aktobe, Atyrau, West Kazakhstan, Karaganda, Kostanay, Pavlodar, North Kazakhstan and Ulytau.